 Every year millions of students will be heading off to college in the United States .
 And even the safest of college towns will experience some level of crime, from thefts, to assaults and even home burglaries.

 And while colleges are working to create a safe place for students to learn.
 There are many ways you can protect yourself and increase your personal safety and protect your belongings.
 Whether you are just starting college or you are midway through, these tips will help keep you safe while at college.

 1) Learn about your college’s Campus Safety office

 Part of your tuition is what funds the campus security office or campus safety office, so since you help fund it.
 You should use it.
 Make the most of this resource by utilizing its services.
 Your college’s website likely provides information like office hours and phone number, but you can also visit in person when you arrive on campus.
 You can find things like the offices phone number and hours on you school’s website.
 I would also recommend that you also visit the safety/security office in person.
 Make sure that when you visit the Campus Safety office you look into their programs and gather any information about your safety they have.

 Here is a list of common programs that they may offer: Safety maps with suggested secure routes Campus escort services Blue light emergency phone stations Support for a safety apps

 2) During the night is the best time to take Additional Precaution.

 In the darkness of the night is when crimes such as sexual assault are more likely to happen.
 You could always call campus security for a ride or simply use the buddy system when walking at night.
 Pepper spray can help also if you your college campus allows them and you make sure to get training.
-What if you just can’t avoid walking into an unfamiliar place or you have no chose but to walk alone?
-Get and download a personal safety app for your I-phone or Android.
+What if you just can’t avoid walking into an unfamiliar place or you have no choice but to walk alone?
+Get and download a personal safety app for your iPhone or Android.

 3) Make Sure You Always Lock Up